Time-Dependent Equation-of-Motion Coupled-Cluster Simulations with a Defective Hamiltonian: Conclusions

 For driven excitations in the MgF/STO-3G system, we observed the well-resolved beating of the time-dependent dipole moment that we expect for the Rabi cycle, provided that (i) the Mg--F bond length is sufficiently far from the complex seam or (ii) the external field pumps to a state with a different symmetry than that of the excited states having complex eigenvalues.
 Resonant driven excitations to a state with complex eigenvalues introduces an exponential behavior to the time-dependent dipole expectation value and the relevant $\bar{H}$ eigenstate populations.
 Interestingly, the total norm of the time-dependent state in such situations is conserved, but the populations of the stationary states that make up the time-dependent state can acquire unphysical values (greater than one, negative, or complex-valued).

 Pumping to a state with a real-valued energy, but a negative oscillator strength, results in a ``forced'' population transfer from the target state to the ground state.
 If the simulation starts with the system in the ground state, the population of the target state becomes negative, which is clearly unphysical.
-This phenomenon could also pose a problem when simulating transient or excited-state absorption spectra, because states with negative oscillator strengths could lead to artificial and unphysical ``emission'' to ground state.
+This phenomenon could also pose a problem when simulating transient or excited-state absorption spectra, because states with negative oscillator strengths could lead to artificial and unphysical ``emission'' to { the} ground state.

 In summary, these observations highlight the value of a rigorous examination of the potential surfaces obtained from truncated EOM-CC calculations before performing electron dynamics simulations.
 Moreover, we caution against the use of linear response TD-EOM-CC calculations for this purpose, because unphysical behaviors arising due to complex eigenvalues or negative oscillator strength values may not be immediately apparent from spectra obtained from such simulations without making direct comparisons to the results of frequency-domain computations.
 As already alluded to in Sec.\ \ref{SEC:INTRODUCTION}, we can anticipate these undesirable behaviors to be mitigated as we employ higher-order CC/EOM-CC approaches; future work should confirm that this is indeed the case.
-Alternatively, because the unphysical behaviors we observe stem from the non-Hermiticity of the similarity-transformed Hamiltonian (expanded in an incomplete many-electron basis), it could be interesting to explore the utility of Hermitian alternatives to TD-EOM-CC based on unitary CC theory.\cite{Kutzelnigg77_129,Bartlett89_133,Bartlett06_3393}
+Alternatively, because the unphysical behaviors we observe stem from the non-Hermiticity of the similarity-transformed Hamiltonian (expanded in an incomplete many-electron basis), it could be interesting to explore the utility of Hermitian alternatives to TD-EOM-CC based on unitary CC theory.\cite{Kutzelnigg77_129,Bartlett89_133,Bartlett06_3393} { Along these lines, one may be tempted to simply symmetrize the similarity-transformed Hamiltonian constructed in a truncated CC calculation prior to performing TD-EOM-CC propagations, but doing so introduces problems, the most severe of which is the inability of the approach to converge to the full CI limit.
+Instead, one could consider other strategies aimed at reducing or eliminating the non-Hermiticity of $\bar{H}$ obtained in a truncated CC calculation, while still properly defining a ground-state CC wave function, such as those outlined in Ref.\ \onlinecite{Koch17_4801}. }

 The PECs of selected excited states of MgF computed using EOM-CCSD/STO-3G with restricted open-shell HF reference, stability analysis of the code with time steps $\Delta t=0.002$, 0.01, and 0.02 a.u., comparisons between Rabi oscillations using field strength $\vert\va{\varepsilon}_\mathrm{max}\vert = 5\times 10^{-4}$, $2\times 10^{-3}$, and $5\times 10^{-3}$ a.u., and linear-response signals with total propagation times of 5000 a.u.